paulrex/jade-rails/README.md

 This gem provides integration for Ruby on Rails projects with the [Jade templating language](http://jade-lang.com/).

+Combined with the JST engine built in to Sprockets, you can use this gem to render Jade templates anywhere on the front end of your Rails app.

 ## Installing

 Add to your Gemfile: